 The Chico-based company GreenFire has created the only fire suppression products deemed safe enough to use near food production.

 In 2021, GreenFire founders met with Forest Service top brass to discuss considering their non-toxic alternatives.
-So far the US Forest Service refuses to use the GreenFire product.
+So far, the US Forest Service has refused to use the GreenFire product.

 ‘It’s like life.
 That’s what brings life to us.
 Every stream on this reservation is very important," Campbell said.
 “That’s our life.’ - Colville Tribe member Vertis Campbell